GhilesLarbi/Stadium-tickets-reservation-API/docs/header.md

 <hr />

 # Installation

+In order to run the API locally, please follow the steps below:

-To run the API locally you need to install :
+You need to install :
 - Node.js +v18.13.0
 - Mariadb +v10.6.11

-Clone this repository to your local machine
+Clone the repository to your local machine using the following command:
 ```bash
 git clone https://github.com/GhilesLarbi/Stadium-tickets-reservation-API.git
 ```

-Change directory to the repository folder
+Navigate to the cloned repository by using the following command:
 ```bash
 cd Stadium-tickets-reservation-API
 ```

-Install nodemon package for development
+Install the nodemon package for development using the following command:
 ```bash
 npm install nodemon --save-dev
 ```

-Install dependencies
+Install the required dependencies using the following command:
 ```bash
 npm install
 ```

-if you face any issues while installing dependencies especially on windows OS try :
+If you face any issues while installing dependencies, especially on the Windows operating system, try the following command instead:

 ```bash
 npm install --no-bin-links
 ```

-Start and configure your mariadb server and make sure the user have the `READ` and the `WRITE` privileges Then create an empty database for example `db_test` :
+Start and configure your MariaDB server and ensure that the user has the `READ` and `WRITE` privileges.
+Then, create an empty database, let's call it `db_test`.
 ``` sql
 CREATE DATABASE db_test;
 ```

-Add your mariadb server credentials to the `.env` file located in the repository folder :
+Next, navigate to the repository folder in your local machine and open the `.env` file.
+Here, you will need to add your MariaDB server credentials.
+Specifically, you'll need to provide your database `host`, `port`, `username`, `password`, and `name`.
+For instance, you could set the following values:

 ```javascript
 DB_HOST = 127.0.0.1
 DB_PORT = 3306